dhruv0000/dhruv-archives/content/blog/about.md

 author = "dhruv"
 +++

 Hi.
 So you wanted to know more about me.
-Deilhted we could talk.
+Delighted we could talk.